Richard-Herz/SEMethodsSet08103G1/src/use-cases/use-case-2.md

 ### Success End Condition

-A report is available to give to someone who wants the data provide to finance.
+A report is available to give to population analyst.

 ### Failed End Condition